View the Full Harvest Moon on Friday the 13th!

 This year, the September full Moon is called the Harvest Moon.
 Unlike other full Moon names, which are specific to their respective months, the Harvest Moon is not tied to the month of September.
 Instead, it depends on an astronomical event: the autumnal equinox.
-The full Moon that falls nearest to the equinox (September 22) takes on the name “Harvest Moon,” rather than its traditional name.
-(This means that a Harvest Moon could occur in either September or October.)
+The full Moon that happens nearest to the equinox (September 22 or 23) takes on the name “Harvest Moon,” rather than its traditional name, which means that a Harvest Moon may occur in either September or October.

-The Harvest Moon provides the most light at the time when it’s needed most—to complete the harvest!
+The Harvest Moon provides the most light at the time of year when it was traditionally needed most: during the harvest!

 Other full Moon names for this month include:

-- “Moon When the Plums Are Scarlet” by the Lakota Sioux Native Americans.
+- “Moon When the Plums Are Scarlet” by the Lakota Sioux.

-- “Moon When the Deer Paw the Earth” by the Omaha Native Americans.
+- “Moon When the Deer Paw the Earth” by the Omaha.

-- “Moon When the Calves Grow Hair” by the Sioux Native Americans
+- “Moon When the Calves Grow Hair” by the Sioux.

 September Full Moon Video